Airborne Allergy Attacks! What you need to know and how wearing a mask can help.

 Your immune system is your body’s first line of defence against invading germs like viruses and bacteria.
 When an allergen enters your body, your immune system registers this false alarm as a dangerous invader and prepares to attack.
 It generates large numbers of immunoglobulin E, which is a type of antibody designed to wage war on the foreign interlopers detected in your system.
 Your body is truly an amazing machine - incredibly, each antibody you produce is specifically designed to attack whatever substance your immune system detects.

 So if its pollen that sends you running for a tissue, your immune system is smart enough to produce one antibody specifically designed to target oak pollen and another against ragweed pollen.
 When the antibody encounters the allergen it is designed to combat, it slots together like a key fitting into a lock.
 Powerful chemicals like histamine are released causing tissues in various parts of your body, such as your respiratory system, to become inflamed.
 You may suffer from: sneezing, a running or a clogged up nose, coughing, itchy or watery eyes and an itchy throat.

 When can I use my mask to stave off an allergy attack?

-Mold is a another serious offender for those affected by allergies.
+Mould is another serious offender for those affected by allergies.
 It reproduces by releasing millions of small seeds called spores into the air.
 Each spore that germinates causes the mould growth to spread and then releases its own mega batch of tiny spores, which are so small that they can inadvertently find their way into your lungs.
-Mold spores can be so plentiful in some areas that they actually outnumber the pollens in the air.
+Mould spores can be so plentiful in some areas that they actually outnumber the pollens in the air.

 I don’t know about you but I’m not too sure I want to take my respirator off ever again!
 It’s a cruel world out there, people.